Pfizer clinical trials: a design system migration from Sketch to Figma

 Accessibility considerations

 Accessibility and inclusivity are core to the experience.
-Design, copywriting and code are carefully crafted to meet these goals.
+Design, copywriting and code were carefully crafted to meet these goals.

-I applied atomic design methodology to analyze components both individually and as part of a system.
-Below is a clinical trial location card I designed for desktop and mobile, followed by a breakdown of its structure using atomic design principles.
+I applied atomic design methodology to analyze components individually and within the system.
+Below is a clinical trial location card I designed for desktop and mobile, followed by a breakdown of its structure using atomic design.

 Documentation and guidance